jcrespoortega/NoSQL-MongoDB-Neo4j/MongoDB/Queries/README.md

 # Queries

-In queries_mongo.js script are the queries.
+In 'queries_mongo.js' are the code to execute the queries which was presented at the beginning of the proyect.